 - Slowly add the granulated sugar while gradually increasing the mixer’s speed.

-- Whip the egg whites continuously until they are glossy, fluffy, and achieve a soft peak.
+- Whip the egg whites continuously until they are glossy and fluffy, and achieve a soft peak.
 (At the end of the whisk, the egg whites will create a curving tail.)

 - Gently fold roughly one-third of the egg whites into the egg yolk mixture using a spatula.
 The egg yolk batter will become more fluid as a result.

 - Hint: Folding differs from stirring.
 To avoid deflating the beaten egg whites, you need to use less force.
 To fold, lower the spatula to the mixture’s bottom and slowly flick your wrist upward while rotating the bowl by roughly 90 degrees.
 Fold and tilt the bowl as necessary to nearly completely homogenize the mixture.

 - Fold the remaining third of the egg white mixture into the combination of egg yolks.
 Fold the rest egg white mixture into the batter until it is completely integrated, being careful not to overwork the egg whites, or they may lose their volume.